stefanrieken/lisp/README.md

 State
 -----
 It has most of the traditional logic primitives implemented.
-(But I have yet to do 'cond'.)

 This project is in the transition of using tmmh for its heap management and data typing.
 It is intended to do manual GC flushing, but this part is not yet incorporated, so currently